 How I Invest

-Personally, my 401(k) plan entirely consists of a simple set of index funds that automatically re-balance themselves.
-The only thing I do, is monitor the CAPE ratio of the U.S. market, and slightly reduce equity exposure if it goes closer to 30 or more, and slightly increase my equity exposure if it goes closer to 20 or lower.
+Personally, my primary retirement account consists of a simple set of index funds that automatically re-balance themselves.
+The only thing I do, is monitor the CAPE ratio of the U.S. market, and slightly reduce equity exposure if it goes over 30, and slightly increase my equity exposure if it goes closer to 20 or lower.
 During most years, it therefore remains untouched.
+I also take into account some other valuation metrics and business cycle indicators.

-My Roth IRA and taxable brokerage account have indexed ETFs, and also make use of a small number of individual dividend-paying stocks in industries I have a lot of experience with (including REITs and MLPs), conservative income-based options positions, and a little bit of precious metals for diversification.
+My Roth IRA and taxable brokerage accounts have indexed ETFs, and also make use of individual dividend-paying stocks in industries I have a lot of experience with (including REITs and MLPs), conservative income-based options positions, and a little bit of precious metals for diversification.
 This is my more hands-on approach, in the sense that I open it and tweak it every month or two.

-Compared to my 401(k), my other accounts are more income-focused, less volatile, and have exposure to more asset classes.
+Compared to my primary retirement account, my other accounts are more income-focused, less volatile, and have exposure to more asset classes.

 While index funds have been an incredibly important investing strategy, there are appears to be over-enthusiasm for what they can do, both among institutional and personal investors.
 For some people, there’s also a devotional approach of never adjusting the investment strategy to keep up with new market conditions.